Redox unwraps interoperability in 2023

 Redox has built an in-depth knowledge of what kinds of integrations work in an industry with an incredible diversity of products and technical capabilities.
 We are no longer just an integration company to connect digital health applications to provider EHRs - we connect products, providers, payers, and more across the healthcare landscape.
 In 2023, you can expect Redox to:

 Accelerate healthcare into the cloud - We are observing a seismic shift in healthcare IT toward cloud computing, AI/ML, and standardized data structures like those that have rapidly advanced other industries.
-Redox intends to play a foundational role in facilitating the inbound and outbound aspects of data flow to those cloud-native services and tools with Redox for Cloud and our strong partnerships with the largest cloud services providers.
+Redox intends to play a foundational role in facilitating the inbound and outbound aspects of data flow to those cloud-native services and tools with Redox for cloud and our strong partnerships with the largest cloud services providers.

-Advancing the capabilities of our customers to exchange data without a Business Associate Agreement (BAA) - We are already the fifth most connected organization on Carequality, and have some very exciting announcements coming on that front and others in 2023.
+Advance the capabilities of our customers to exchange data without a Business Associate Agreement (BAA) - We are already the fifth most connected organization on Carequality, and have some very exciting announcements coming on that front and others in 2023.

-Ongoing dedication to customer success - In 2023, we will update our dev docs with even more guidance and information to help companies across the healthcare landscape understand the flow of data and how it can be leveraged to improve patient and clinician experiences.
+Continue our ongoing dedication to customer success - In 2023, we will update our dev docs with even more guidance and information to help companies across the healthcare landscape understand the flow of data and how it can be leveraged to improve patient and clinician experiences.

 We can't wait to deliver these exciting things (and more) in 2023 and to see where our predictions land.
 Whether we are right or wrong, I am rather certain it will be a weird one.
 See you over there.